UPPER SCHOOL STEM & HUMANITIES CENTER

 The firm designed the Upper School Learning Commons (completed in 2012) and the renovated and expanded Kirby Gym (completed in 2013), which together transformed the heart of the Upper School.
 The firm also designed DA's new directional signs (completed in fall 2015).

-Cannon led the process of collecting input from faculty, staff, parents, students and trustees throughout the design of the Upper School Science & Humanities Center.
+Cannon led the process of collecting input from faculty, staff, parents, students and trustees throughout the design of the Upper School STEM & Humanities Center.
 The firm is also leading the Middle School master planning process.The collaboration between DA and Cannon represents a long-standing tradition of ensuring faculty input is an integral part of the process in DA construction projects.

 Cannon Architects' attention to and prioritization of client needs and preservation of institutional character earned the firm the 2015 Firm of the Year award from the North Carolina chapter of the American Institute of Architects.
 The award is the highest honor AIA North Carolina can bestow on a firm.